srimanjushatella/Charlie-plugins/README.md

 # Charlie-plugins
-Plugins for the blackjack-playing application Charlie, by Ron Coleman.
+Plugins for the blackjack-playing application Charlie, for the Software Engineering course taught by Dr. Ron Coleman.